omcandido/akima_smoother/README.md

 # akima_smoother
-This package retrieves an interpolated path using the Akima splines.
-The raw path can be a multi-valued function
+This ROS package retrieves an interpolated path using the Akima spline interpolation approach.
+The raw path can be a multi-valued function.